yhs968/pyGRU4REC/README.md

 # pyGRU4REC
 - PyTorch Implementation of the GRU4REC model.
 - Original paper: [Session-based Recommendations with Recurrent Neural Networks(ICLR 2016)](https://arxiv.org/pdf/1511.06939.pdf)
+- This code is mostly a re-implementation of the [original Theano code written by the authors of the GRU4REC paper](https://github.com/hidasib/GRU4Rec).
+What I did are as below:
+    - Replaced the Theano components with PyTorch
+    - Simplifying and Cleaning the session-parallel mini-batch generation code
 ---

 # Environment